Caffeine from coffee

 Effects of caffeine on the human body

 Caffeine mainly exerts stimulant and diuretic effects in the human body.
 Caffeine t is absorbed and goes into the bloodstream, which transports it to the brain.
-Once there, caffeine acts on the central nervous system producing several effects (More information on the effects of caffeine)
+Once there, caffeine acts on the central nervous system producing several effects.

-More information about coffee and caffeine in the listing above.
+More information on coffee and caffeine in the listing above.